Bhushan-shrirame/Memory_pooling_tool/readme.md

    ```bash
    cd DRAMSim-Trace
    ```
-5. Install Boost Libraries
-   - Download Boost or use the provided copy.
-   - Extract it into the following directory:
-     ```bash
-     $pin-path/source/include/pin/
-     ```

 6. Create obj-intel64 folder in $pin-path/source/tools/DRackSim-Trace/

 7. Run the following command to build the memory trace tool: